Brad-Smith-90/Pro-README-Gen/README.md

 ## Usage

-To generate README file, run the following command:
+To generate a README file, run the following command:
 ```bash
 npm start
 ```